Imanol Alguacil: Coaching career

 In the summer of 2018, Alguacil returned to the reserves and Asier Garitano took over the senior role, but in December of the same year the latter was dismissed following a poor sequence of results and the former again became the first team coach.
 Following a strong start to the 2019–20 campaign, he was given a one-year contract extension.

 Alguacil led Real to their first trophy since 1987 on 3 April 2021, with a 1–0 victory against Basque rivals Athletic Bilbao in the 2020 Copa del Rey final (postponed due to the COVID-19 pandemic).
 In the post-match press conference, he celebrated by putting on a team jersey and scarf and chanting in joy.

 On 14 November 2022, Alguacil extended his contract to 2025.
 The following 17 January, with a 1–0 home win over Mallorca in the last 16 of the cup, he reached 100 victories for Real in 205 games; a club record nine-match winning streak ended in the next round with a 1–0 loss at Barcelona.
 With a fourth-place finish, he secured a fourth consecutive European season, and the side's first in the UEFA Champions League for a decade.

 On 24 April 2025, Alguacil announced that he would leave the Anoeta Stadium at the end of the season.
-On 3 July, he was appointed at Saudi Pro League's Al Shabab FC.
+On 3 July, he was appointed at Saudi Pro League's Al Shabab Club, parting ways by mutual consent in February 2026 following a series of poor results.

+Alguacil became head coach of Super League Greece club Olympiacos on 10 September 2026, taking over from his compatriot José Luis Mendilibar.